arkypita/Vigotech-VG-L7X/Protocol/README.md

 **2. Encripted messages at connect**

-Each time VigoWork connect to VG-L7x board it sends a message like this:
+Each time VigoWork open a connetction to VG-L7x board, VigoWork sends a message like this:

 `>Qvq9fceN7KBak5hPlOBRzgzhvexBHSORPyMOVC:wKiUiai`

-Board reply with a message like this:
+VG-L7x board reply with a message like this:

 `>OPXci7m9I6qeAdz7tdcJisOO59GcMcsM3Oh:GA`